ashleyallphin/candy/README.md

 ### Functionality

-All:
+All of the candies in the database are displayed using the `selectAll()` method:
 ![homepage][image]

 [image]: public/assets/images/candy-index.png "Homepage"
 <br/>

-* When a user submits a candy's name, the app will display the candy on the left side of the page, waiting to be devoured.
+* When a user submits a candy's name in the new candy form, the app will display the candy on the left side of the page, waiting to be devoured, using the `insertOne()` method.

     Adding new candy:
     ![new-candy][image1]